Generalising rate heterogeneity across sites in statistical phylogenetics: Applications

 The rooted majority-rule consensus trees for each model are shown in Figure~\ref{fig:ns_consensus}.
 Our conclusions are consistent with those from Section~\ref{subsec:apps_stat}.
 Specifically, the model NS1 supports a three-domains tree whilst models NS2 and NS3 support very similar eocyte trees with, in this case, the same rooted topology.
-Although the site-homogeneous HB model (NS1) and the LASH and QuASH variants (NS2 and NS3) support different conclusions with regards to the unrooted topology, they both suggest a root within the Bacteria.
-The marginal posterior distribution for root splits under the three models is summarised in Table~\ref{tab:ns_post_root}.
-Again, the differences between the inferences under NS1 and NS2 are much more marked than the differences between those under NS2 and NS3.
+Although the site-homogeneous HB model (NS1) and the LASH and QuASH variants (NS2 and NS3) support different conclusions about the unrooted topology, they both suggest a root within the Bacteria.
+The marginal posterior distribution for root splits under the three models is summarised in Table~D.3 of our Online Supplementary Materials.
+Again, the differences between inferences under NS1 and NS2 are much more marked than those between NS2 and NS3.
 However, in all cases the posterior probability for a root within the Bacteria is 1.0.